Teen Program Overview

 Young Writers Cohort

-Members of the Young Writers Cohort volunteer a minimum of 10 hours a month at Hugo House–workshopping, hosting the monthly youth open mic, and exploring and being part of the larger literary community.
+Members of the Young Writers Cohort volunteer a minimum of 10 hours a month at Hugo House–workshopping, hosting the monthly youth open mic, exploring contemporary literature, and being part of the larger literary community.

 Stage Fright is Hugo House’s youth open mic night.
 Since 1997, Stage Fright has been the place to share poetry, fiction, journals, songs, comedy routines, art, and more!